mpv-player/mpv/DOCS/man/af.rst

     Filter for internal use only.
 Converts between 24-bit and 32-bit sample formats.

-``convertsignendian``
+``convertsign``
     Filter for internal use only.
-Converts between signed/unsigned formats and formats with different endian.
+Converts between signed/unsigned formats.

 ``volume[=<volumedb>[:...]]``
     Implements software volume control.
 Use this filter with caution since it